canonical/vanilla-framework/templates/docs/base/typography.md

 View example of the small text
 </a></div>

-## Extra small capitalised text
+## Small caps text

-Extra small capitalised text is used to style column headers in tables.
+Small caps text is used to style column headers in tables.
 This styling has proved useful in other contexts.
-To apply it, add the class `p-text--x-small-capitalised`.
+To apply it, add the class `p-text--small-caps`.

-<div class="embedded-example"><a href="/docs/examples/patterns/x-small-capitalised/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/text-small-caps/" class="js-example">
-View example of the extra small capitalised text
+View example of the small caps text
 </a></div>

+<span class="p-status-label--negative">Deprecated</span>

+Previously this style was implemented as `.p-text--x-small-capitalised` class name.
+This name is now deprecated and will be removed in next major version of Vanilla, please use `.p-text--small-caps` instead.

 ## Baseline alignment: small, extra small and paragraph text